Tomáš Zima

-Tomáš Zima (born 2 July 1966) is a Czech physician, chemist, and a teaching professor in the fields of biochemistry, clinical chemistry and laboratory medicine.
-He was the Rector of Charles University in Prague, Czech Republic between 2014 - 2022 and was a candidate in the 2023 Czech presidential election.
+Tomáš Zima (born 2 July 1966) is a Czech medical doctor and chemist.
+He is a university professor in the fields of biochemistry, clinical chemistry and laboratory medicine.
+He was the Rector of Charles University in Prague in 2014–2022 and was a candidate in the 2023 Czech presidential election.

 Academic career

 Zima graduated from the First Faculty of Medicine of Charles University in 1990.
 He has been a professor of medical chemistry and biochemistry since 2001 and head of the Institute of Medical Biochemistry and Laboratory Medicine of the First Faculty of Medicine and General University Hospital, Prague.
 He is a specialist in clinical chemistry, and European Specialist in Laboratory Medicine (EuSpLM).
 He was the Dean of the First Faculty of Medicine from 2005 to 2012 and then became Rector of the university.
+He was visiting professor Università degli Studi di Milano in 2024.

 His main research interests include oxidative stress, advanced glycation end-products (AGEs), experimental nephrology, tumor markers, and laboratory management and accreditation.
-He is the author of more than 440 articles, which are cited more than 2500 times in the Science Citation Index, eight books and co-author of 71 chapters in books, with an H-index of 35.
+He is the author of more than 550 articles, which are cited more than 7000 times in the Science Citation Index, eleven books and co-author of 71 chapters in books, with an H-index of 35.
 He has given more than 130 lectures outside the Czech Republic.

 Zima is a member of several scientific societies, including the Czech Medical Academy and Czech Learned Society and serves on Boards including the executive board of EFLM, and the Conferences and Congresses Committee of the International Federation of Clinical Chemistry and Laboratory Medicine.
 He is a member of the European Commission's Scientific Panel for Health (SPH).